necosta/blog-posts/productive-dev/README.md

 This article contains **tools**, **tips** and **strategies** that (hopefully) allows developers to develop software in a more optimal manner.

-It's incomplete and completely based on the author's experience.
+It's incomplete and completely based on the author's experience, but can be useful as a reference.
-Still can be useful for the community.
 In no particular order:

 ### Password management